calvin19999/VSD/readme.rst

 Good Floorplan vs Bad Floorplan
 ----------------

-1) Define width and height of core and die
+| 1) Define width and height of core and die
 * core - section of the chip where the fundamental logic of the design is placed
 * die - small semiconductor material specimen on which the fundamental circuit is fabricated
 * % of utilization - the occupation of netlist/ total area of the core
 * 100% utilization which mean the core are fully occupied with netlist

 .. image:: /picture/day18_floorplan_1.jpg

     :width: 400

-2) Define of preplaced cells
+| 2) Define of preplaced cells
+* place in chip before automated place and route

+| 3) Surround preplaced cells with dcoupling capacitors
+* adding dcouple capacitor in aprallel with the circuit
+* every time the circuit switches it draws current from Cd whereas the RL network is used to replenish the charge into dcouple capacitor

+| 4) Power planning
+*